Lighthouse at night with spotlight beam . This is a 3d render illustration.

 • enhance assertiveness and emotional resilience;

-I have current availabilty for weekly sessions online.
-From April 2026, I will be offering in-person sessions in Bolton, Greater Manchester.
+I have current availability for online or weekly in-person sessions in Bolton, Greater Manchester.

 You will benefit from long-term psychotherapy with me, if you're open to exploring how childhood experiences might be influencing your present feelings, behaviour and ways of relating and are: